Miniature Testbed for Validating Multi-Agent Cooperative Autonomous Driving: Case Study

 \subsubsection{HV Identification}

 We implement an algorithm to identify and localize HVs, as they lack communication capabilities.
 From the object detection results $\hat{p}_t^{1:K}$ and CAV messages ${M_t}^{1:N_{\text{CAV}}}:=(M_t^1, \ldots, M_t^{N_{\text{CAV}}})$ where $N_{\text{CAV}}$ denotes the total number of CAVs at time $t$, we isolate HVs from a mix of CAVs, HVs, and false positives.
-To achieve this, we design a three-step pipeline summarized in Algorithm~\ref{code:infra-architecture-hv-filter}: (1) message-based CAV filtering, (2) memory-guided FP rejection, and (3) path prediction and memory update.
+To achieve this, we design a three-step pipeline summarized in Algorithm~\ref{code:infra-architecture-hv-filter}.

 In \textbf{Message-based CAV Filtering}, detected bounding boxes are compared with CAV positions $\{(x^n_t, y^n_t)\}_{n=1}^{N_{\text{CAV}}}$ obtained from messages ${M_t}^{1:N_{\text{CAV}}}$.
 Bounding boxes within a threshold of $\tau_{\text{CAV}}=13.5$\,cm are removed, as they correspond to CAVs.
 In \textbf{Memory-Guided FP Rejection}, the remaining bounding boxes are compared with previous HV positions $\{(\hat{x}^n_{t-1}, \hat{y}^n_{t-1})\}_{n=1}^{N'_{\text{HV}}}$, where $N'_{\text{HV}}$ denotes the number of HVs at time $t-1$.
 Bounding boxes located farther than $\tau_{\text{FP}}=13.5$\,cm from any previous HV position are discarded as false positives.
 In \textbf{Path Prediction and Memory Update}, the remaining bounding boxes are classified as HVs.
 Each HV position is matched to nearby entry nodes, and candidate paths are generated from the connected road segments.
 Paths deviating more than $\tau_\text{p}=20$\,cm from the HV position are eliminated.